What You Need to Know to Start Day Trading

 Capital to a day trader is like inventory to a store owner.
 You need it to operate, and how much you have, and how you deploy it, will determine your income.

 In summary, you legally need $25,000 to start day trading stocks in the U.S. To give yourself a buffer, deposit at least $30,000.
+If you enter and exit stock positions on the same day with less than $25,000 your account will be flagged and you run the risk of losing your trading privileges.

 Forex day trading doesn't have a legal minimum, but start with at least $500.
 Less than this and you're limited on the number of trades you can take.
 If you want to produce a monthly income, worth withdrawing, start with $5000 or more.